In addition to traditional SBA funding programs, the CARES Act established several new temporary programs to address the COVID-19 outbreak.

 If you have an existing brick & mortar business that has been negatively effected by the COVID-19 outbreak and you launch a capital raise on Mainvest, you may be eligible to receive a $2,000 zero-interest loan immediately.
 Then through your capital raise, you can receive up to $250,000 of investment from your community.

-A new program by Hennessy that provides immediate relief and long-term support to Black, Asian, and Latinx small-business owners.
+A program by Hennessy that provides immediate relief and long-term support to Black, Asian, and Latinx small-business owners.
+The second round of application will open November 17 at 12:01am EST.

 Welcome to Chinatown is launching The Longevity Fund, a small business relief fund that aims to fundraise $200,000 for the distribution of grants to Manhattan Chinatown’s small businesses.
 The Longevity Fund will distribute $5,000 grants to 40 small businesses to alleviate their overhead costs (rent, labor, insurance, utilities, etc.) with the goal of offering some reassurance and peace of mind to small business owners, allowing them to focus on COVID-19 recovery.